samtay/samtay.github.io/_posts/2020-05-30-refactoring-adventures.md

 don't particularly care about the `Either e` context and am simply bookkeeping to have errors bubble up to a top-level (or nearer-to-top-level) error handler.

-There a number of ways for me to avoid this bookkeeping and replace `App (Either Error a)`'s with `App a`'s, so as to have a cleaner flow of information.
+There are a number of ways for me to avoid this bookkeeping and replace `App (Either Error a)`'s with `App a`'s, so as to have a cleaner flow of information.
 Because my errors were really only used closer to the `main` entry point, I chose to use exceptions.
 In particular because I am using asynchronous